Jun 01, 23 11:48 PM

-Dotanuki Swords 同田貫 (Torso Cutters) are a very specific style of Katana designed as brutal cutting blades and used by Ronin Katana for their Dojo Pro series swords.
+Dotanuki Swords 同田貫 (Torso Cutters) are a real battlefield style of Katana with exceptionally brutal cutting blades.
+Inspired by Lone Wolf and Son (see below) they are the default blade choice for all the blades made by Ronin Katana for their Dojo Pro series swords.

 To quote wikipedia..